Code-Institute-Submissions/everyday-why/README.md

 ### Code

-- [Bootstrap](https://getbootstrap.com/docs/3.3/getting-started/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+- [Bootstrap](https://getbootstrap.com/docs/3.3/getting-started/): Bootstrap Library was used throughout the project mainly to make the website responsive using the Bootstrap Grid System.

 - [HTML & CSS](https://www.w3schools.com/): I researched a lot of code support from W3 Schools.
 Additional research on CSS was done on [CSS Tricks](https://css-tricks.com/)